Equity-Focused Leadership: What Does it Look Like in Action?

 Equity-focused leaders make this a regular part of their decision-making practice.
 It might take the form of having the explicit norm in every meeting to “recognize and consider the voices of those who may not be in the room” and developing structures to shed light on and ensure proper representation of those voices.
 Phone banking and family surveys conducted by a trusted community member or staff are also useful tools for gathering multiple perspectives.

-When school leaders make equity an explicit and visible priority, it permeates throughout the school culture and offers a clear path forward towards hope, healing, and transformational results for the student learning experience.
+When school and district leaders make educational equity an explicit and visible priority, it permeates throughout the school culture and offers a clear path forward towards hope, healing, and transformational results for the student learning experience.